audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 - These overrides are case-insensitive.
 For example. an identifier with 'b2c' in its name would not violate this rule.
 - These overrides can contain letters.
 For example, an identifier with '2' in its name would violate this rule.

-## ACL1015 - Controller actions does not have ProducesResponseType attribute when return type is TypedResults
+## ACL1015 - Controller action has ProducesResponseType attribute when return type is TypedResults

 <table>
 <tr>